scottellis/madasd/README.md

 The key being two sockets, one control and one data.

-You can also test with some data files in the madasng/data dir.
+You can also test with some data files in the madasd/data dir.

-    madasng$ ls -l data
+    madasd$ ls -l data
     total 1200
     -rw-r--r-- 1 scott scott 409600 Jan  4 09:31 ch2_1khz.raw
     -rw-r--r-- 1 scott scott 409600 Jan  4 09:31 ch2_2khz.raw